 There are two important players when talking about sustainable fashion: The fashion industry and you.
 But let’s start with the big one, the fashion brands.

 What is sustainable fashion according to the fashion brands?
-Well, it is something they have to consider if they want to be a responsible brand, have good PR and make their customers happy.
+Well, it is something they have to consider if they want to be a responsible brand and make their customers happy.

-And even though many of the biggest brands have cut out fur, started to use recycled materials and stopped burning waste clothes, some brands are fighting a little harder to make sustainable fashion a natural part of the fashion industry.
+And even though many of the biggest brands have cut out fur, started to use recycled materials, and stopped burning waste clothes, that isn’t exactly making them sustainable (remember we talked about greenwashing+?).
+Some brands are fighting harder though to make sustainable fashion a natural part of the garment industry.

 Stella McCartney is one of those designers who has gotten a lot of praise for spreading awareness around what sustainable fashion actually is and why it is important.

 But there are many brands all over the world, which are making sustainability a key value of the brand.
-Forbes made a list of some of the world’s most sustainable brands, which you can check out right here.
+If you want to find out more about sustainable brands you can check out all our guides to sustainable, ethical, and slow fashion brands right here.

 How can you be sustainable in fashion?

-But many brands will only go where the market takes them.
-And, therefore, we as consumers also have an important role to play if sustainable fashion is to become an integrated part of the fashion industry.
+Many brands will only go where the market takes them.
+Because of this consumers also have an important role to play if sustainable fashion is to become an integrated part of the fashion industry.

 We have to rethink the way we think about fashion and the way we consume.
 But how do we do that?
-First of all, it is important to check up on the fashion brands you like to shop.
+First of all, it is important to check up on the fashion brands you like to shop for.
 What are their values regarding sustainability?
-And then think about how much you consume!
+Are they actually living up to these values or just claiming to do so?
+And then think about how much you consume.

-Is it really necessary to follow the fast fashion trends? or would you actually be more grateful for one quality piece instead of four pieces of clothes you never really use anyway?
-And if you decide to hop on the vintage trend, the qualitative pieces sometimes aren’t more expensive than a high street dress!
+Is it really necessary to follow fast fashion trends?
+Or would you actually be more grateful for one quality piece instead of four pieces of clothes you never really use anyway?
+And if you decide to hop on the vintage trend, the qualitative pieces sometimes aren’t more expensive than a high street dress.

 Is sustainable fashion a trend?